-It is a world class credential that enables students to study a broad range of subjects and is recognised nationally and internationally.
+It is a world-class credential that enables students to study a broad range of subjects and is recognised nationally and internationally.

 Most students in Victoria receive their VCE when they complete secondary schooling.
-Many students outside Australia also study the VCE, with students in China, Vanuatu, Timor Leste and Philippines choosing to complete the certificate.
+Many students outside Australia also study the VCE, with students in China, Vanuatu, Timor Leste and the Philippines choosing to complete the certificate.

 Speak to your careers counsellor for advice on your options.

-How is VCE structured?
+How is the VCE structured?